BrockDSL/ArcGIS_Javascript_API_Project/Tutorial/README.md

 ### 2D and 3D Maps

-To start off with out mapping application we will need to add in a **Map** that contains a **basemap** that controls the theme.
-ArcGis offers a wide variety of default basemaps.
+To start off with our mapping application we will need to add in a **Map** that contains a **basemap** that controls the theme.
+ArcGIS offers a wide variety of default basemaps.
 Once we have embedded a map we must decide if we want to use a **MapView** for 2D maps or **SceneView** for 3D maps; for the purpose of this tutorial we will be using a MapView.

   1. .
 First we need to setup the HTML page by inserting the following boilerplate into the HTML window inside codepen